soniaood/backend-exercise/backend/README.md

 - **Inconsistent data formats** - product names used as IDs
 - **REST inconsistency** - GET endpoints used for creating data

-Rather than forcing the frontend to change immediately, I designed a **dual API strategy** that supports both worlds.
+Rather than forcing the frontend to change immediately, this project aims to provide a solid foundation for future development while maintaining compatibility with the existing prototype.

-## The Solution: Prototype Compatibility + Production API
+## The Solution: Prototype Compatibility + Improved v1 API

 ### API Strategy Overview